ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

   3. Functional Requirements - 4.14 (Verify PIN)

 #### 4.11 Open Transaction Log
-  1. Description - The user needs to be able view all their transactions.
-High Priority
+  1. Description - The user needs to be able view all their transactions - High Priority
   2. Stimulus/Response Sequences - The user will want to open this log to view and potentially edit their entries in a log.
 The user will open this by pulling up the side-swipe menu from the home screen by swiping from the left and then selecting the transaction log option.
 From here, a screen will pull up with all the entries the user has made.
 It will be sorted by newest date by default.
 Once this screen is pulled up, the user will have the option to sort by amount, date, or category.
 The user can also select any entry to edit or delete the entry.
   3. Functional Requirements - 4.14 (Verify PIN)